antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 run my code without modifications, do that, but of course, you can use your own column structures.

-The idea of course is to end up with a table where each unique `unit` and `unit` and`unit` have one and only one `value`.
+The idea of course is to end up with a table where each unique `geo` and `time` and`indicator` have one and only one `value`.
 This is absolutely necessary to clean up the data, and later to join the data with maps or other data.